Mercedes amps up renewable energy switch with Iberdrola wind deal

 Plans to fuel industry via hydrogen in Germany are still in their infancy, with the construction of the first hydrogen pipeline network approved last December.

-(Reporting by Victoria Waldersee, Ilona Wissenbach; Editing by Miranda Murray and Alexander Smith)
+(Reporting by Victoria Waldersee, Ilona Wissenbach and Inti Landauro; Editing by Miranda Murray, Alexander Smith and Tomasz Janowski)

 ((Victoria.Waldersee@thomsonreuters.com;))